College of Liberal Arts & Social Sciences > Academics > History > Student Resources > Advising FAQ > Liberal Studies Program

 Liberal Studies Program

 Note: All students must complete the Liberal Studies program.
 The History Department cannot waive these requirements or authorize substitutions.
 Students in special circumstances may request course substitutions or waivers within the Liberal Studies Program from the LAS Dean's Office, but substitutions and waivers are NOT automatic and should NOT be expected.
-Students requesting a substitution should do so using the form available at the Exception to Policy page.
+Students requesting a substitution should do so using the form available at the Exception Policies for LSP page.
 Please submit all requests for waivers or substitutions as early as possible, as they often take time to process.

 Note: Final decisions regarding Liberal Studies courses and how they fit in the students curriculum are made by the Liberal Arts and Social Sciences College Office.
 All students must complete the Liberal Studies program.